Boundary phase transitions of two-dimensional quantum critical XXZ model: Boundary critical behavior with a dangling spin chain

 The coupling of the spin chain to the critical fluctuations in the bulk strongly influences its properties.
 Denoting the AF order parameter field in the bulk by $\vec{m}$, the linear coupling between the spin chain and the bulk AF order parameters is given by

 with $g_{xx}>0$ and $g_{z}>0$, which respects the O(2) spin rotation symmetry.
 The correlation of the bulk AF order parameter field close to the boundary has the ordinary critical behavior,

-in which $\epsilon_{a}$ is the boundary anomalous dimension of the ordinary universality class, which can be calculated perturbatively with field-theoretic methods \cite{Diehl1986phase}.
+in which $\epsilon_{a}>0$ ($1\leq a\leq 3$) are the boundary anomalous dimensions of the ordinary universality class, which can be calculated with field-theoretic method \cite{Diehl1986phase} and numerical simulations \cite{Deng2005}.
+If the bulk state undergoes a (2+1)D XY [O(2)] transition, the inplane AF mode is critical with an anomalous dimension $\epsilon_{xx}=0.281(2)$ \cite{Deng2005}.
+If the bulk undergoes an Ising transition, the anomalous dimension of the easy-axis critical mode is $\epsilon_{z}=0.2374(15)$ \cite{Deng2005}.
+In the isotropic case with an O(3) transition, the anomalous dimensions $\epsilon_{xx}=\epsilon_{z}=0.313(2)$ \cite{Deng2005}.
 Here, it is implicitly assumed that the velocity of the bulk critical mode is the same as the dangling spin chain.
 We will show that a weak velocity difference is irrelevant in the RG flow in Sec. \ref{sec:velocity_chain}.

 The RG equations of the coupled system can be derived with the OPE relations listed in Appendix \ref{sec:ope_chain},